Three original Rife Machines have been found. Find out how they really worked by reading:

-Keeping this in mind, it was difficult to read the correct frequencies prior to this time unless you were very proficient at doing it.
-Philip Hoyland apparently wanted to know exactly what frequencies Dr. Rife was using in order to build the new instrument.
-While testifying on the stand in the 1939 Beam Ray trial, Philip Hoyland stated this about how he obtained the frequencies: (1939 Beam Ray Trial Transcript #778)
+What is apparent from this testing is the fact that Dr. Rife wanted to know exactly what his frequencies were.
+Philip Hoyland also needed to know what frequencies Dr. Rife was using in order to build the new instrument.
+While testifying on the stand in the 1939 Beam Ray trial, Philip Hoyland stated this about how he obtained the frequencies:

 HOYLAND: “They were taken off the last machine [the Kennedy equipment] that was built by Dr. Rife.
 I transferred them from one machine to another.”